 Modern Slavery

 According to the Global Slavery Index 2023 there are 50 million people living in situations of modern slavery on any given day, with the highest number in the Asia Pacific region.
-In Australia, an estimated 41,000 people are enslaved in Australia.
+In Australia, an estimated 41,000 people are enslaved in Australia with 16,100 located in New South Wales.

 Modern slavery refers to situations of exploitation where a person cannot refuse or leave, because of threats, violence, coercion, abuse of power or deception.
 Modern slavery is a non-legal umbrella term that includes: